 - Accommodation in twin-share rooms with private facilities in 3-5 star hotels - Meals as indicated in the tour itinerary where: B=breakfast, L=lunch & D=dinner - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach; 4WD vehicles to Gergeti Trinity Church in Kazbegi and and Ushguli village. - Porterage of one piece of luggage per person at hotels (not at airports or at border crossings) - Lecture and site-visit program - Local guides in Azerbaijan, Georgia and Armenia - Entrance fees - A bottle of mineral water per person per day for all day excursions - Tips for the coach driver, local guides and restaurants for included meals
+Other meals may not have drinks included. - Transportation by air-conditioned coach; 4WD vehicles to Gergeti Trinity Church in Kazbegi, and villages of the Upper Svaneti Region. - Porterage of one piece of luggage per person at hotels (not at airports or at border crossings) - Lecture and site-visit program - Local guides in Azerbaijan, Georgia and Armenia - Entrance fees - A bottle of mineral water per person per day for all day excursions - Tips for the coach driver, local guides and restaurants for included meals